-- If a vendor has been selected, how was this selection done?
-Was more than one vendor/solution evaluated? - Does the vendor have proven expertise, recognized reputation and/or is a recognized market leader in the type of solution being evaluated? - Else, is this vendor an emerging start-up or innovator?
-How would this be beneficial for the government in the acquisition of this type of solution? - Is the vendor or solution ranked by third-party researchers (Gartner, Forrester Research, etc.)?

-- Is there an exclusive reseller agreement associated with the vendor or solution?
-Is this vendor a sole source for the solution? - Are there relevant references for the vendor or solutions in other Agencies or government branches? - Are there relevant references for the vendor or solution in other jurisdictions (municipal, state or federal jurisdictions, or other countries)? - Are there relevant references for the vendor or solution in the private sector? - Are there any identified risks associated with the vendor and/or the solution selection?
-What is the plan to mitigate them? - Are there any identified conflict of interest with the vendor and/or the solution selection?
-What is the plan to mitigate them?
+- If a vendor has been selected, how was this selection done? - o Was more than one vendor/solution evaluated? - Does the vendor have proven expertise, recognized reputation and/or is a recognized market leader in the type of solution being evaluated? - Else, is this vendor an emerging start-up or innovator? - o How would this be beneficial for the government in the acquisition of this type of solution? - Is the vendor or solution ranked by third-party researchers (Gartner, Forrester Research, etc.)? - Is there an exclusive reseller agreement associated with the vendor or solution? - o Is this vendor a sole source for the solution? - Are there relevant references for the vendor or solutions in other Agencies or government branches? - Are there relevant references for the vendor or solution in other jurisdictions (municipal, state or federal jurisdictions, or other countries)? - Are there relevant references for the vendor or solution in the private sector? - Are there any identified risks associated with the vendor and/or the solution selection? - o What is the plan to mitigate them?